What’s a summer without mangoes.

 In the above passages, we explained the journey of the fresh mango delivery when the customer buys it from a traditional brick and mortar store.
 But what happens when you buy the fruit online.
 How do a few clicks of your mouse result in the timely delivery of your favorite fruits?

 If you have ordered the fruit online, then last-mile deliveries including the delivery boy and his planned routes also become a vital cog in the system.
 Not only this, but the e-commerce player also has to ensure that the supply is always available, the deliveries are made on time, the cost remains in check, and the overall customer experience is of the highest quality.

-Online grocery players usually tie-up with local grocery stores to serve consumers as soon as possible; this is called a hyper-local strategy.
+Online grocery players usually tie-up with local grocery stores to serve consumers as soon as possible; this is called a hyper-local delivery strategy.
 They often have a reliable fleet network to deliver products as quickly as possible.

-After getting the mangoes from their vendors, it is stored in warehouses (warehouses cater to cities within km range of 250–300) where packing of items is done.
-Refrigerated vehicles are placed in different regions from where the order is delivered to customers or dark storage is used where mangoes are stored before dispatching to the customers.
+After getting the fresh mangoes from their vendors, it is stored in warehouses (warehouses cater to cities within km range of 250–300) where packing of items is done.
+Refrigerated vehicles are placed in different regions from where the order is delivered to customers or dark storage is used where fresh mangoes are stored before dispatching to the customers.
 Dark storage facilities get a direct feed from warehouses.

 The diagram below explains the process better:

 The online model is not without its own challenges.
 With the growing needs of the customers, it has become essential to service the customers in the time that has been promised to them.
 The nature of the product also adds to delivery complexities, especially for the perishable food items like mangoes.
 The cost of the dissatisfied customer is huge as this has a direct impact on business and revenue loss.
 With the emergence of several players in the grocery market, the only key distinguisher is customer happiness and high standards in product quality.

 The small window between the order and the delivery time also dictates a very short planning time for shipments that is extremely difficult to manage using manual planning processes.